-- 1. All seven-card stud rules apply in razz except as otherwise noted. - 2.
-The lowest hand wins the pot.
-Aces are low, and straights and flushes have no effect on the low value of a hand.
-The best possible hand is 5-4-3-2-A. - 3.
-The highest card by suit starts the action with a forced bet.
+- 1. All seven-card stud rules apply in razz except as otherwise noted. - The highest card by suit starts the action with a forced bet.
 The low hand acts first on all subsequent rounds.
-If the low hand is tied, the first player clockwise from the dealer starts the action. - 4.
+If the low hand is tied, the first player clockwise from the dealer starts the action. - 3.
 Fixed-limit games use the lower limit on third and fourth streets and the upper limit on subsequent streets.
-An open pair does not affect the limit. - 5.
+An open pair does not affect the limit. - 4.
 The dealer announces all pairs the first time they occur, except pairs of facecards, which are never announced.